Welcome to today's edition of the Rush 24-7 podcast.

 This is the Democrats.

-He when he when he was running for president, he takes the press corps to the sports shop to buy a cup.
+When he was running for president, he takes the press corps to the sports shop to buy a cup.

 You know, if it's as long as his head, he's in pretty good shape.

-Um General Sissy, General Sissy, that's the Egyptian military chief, by the way, not a broad characterization of American global power in the age of Obama and Kerry.
+General Sissy, General Sissy, that's the Egyptian military chief, by the way, not a broad characterization of American global power in the age of Obama and Kerry.

-Uh don't worry, he's fully in command of world events.
+Don't worry, he's fully in command of world events.

-Uh uh and as uh as General Sissy brings his iron rod to bear on the Brotherhood, we'll bring you all the breaking news from Egypt.
+And as General Sissy brings his iron rod to bear on the Brotherhood, we'll bring you all the breaking news from Egypt.

-It's like Governor's Row at the Illinois State Penitentiary.
+It's like governor's row at the Illinois State Penitentiary.

-They've now got a president's row in the Cairo jail.
+They now got a president's row in the Cairo jail.

-Uh President President Obama said he wouldn't be scrambling that he said the other day, wouldn't be scrambling jets to get the NSA leaker Edward Snowden.
+He said the other day, he wouldn't be scrambling jets to get the NSA leaker Edward Snowden, but instead he's de-scrambling everybody else's jets.

 The Bolivians and Latin America in general are outraged, outraged that the Bolivian president's plane was forced down en route.

-And the Bolivian president's plane was supposed to be flying back to Bolivia via uh Lisbon and uh Guyana to refuel.
+He was returning from a summit in Russia, and the Bolivian president's plane was supposed to be flying back to Bolivia via Lisbon and Guyana to refuel.

 Instead, his plane was diverted to Vienna after his government said that France, Spain, and Portugal all refused to let it through their airspace because the Americans had told them that Edward Snowden was on board.

-Uh Spain's ambassador to Austria tried to make his way onto the plane in Vienna to have a coffee.
+Spain's ambassador to Austria tried to make his way onto the plane in Vienna to have a coffee.

-That was his feeble excuse to check that Edward Snowden, the NSA leaker wasn't there.
+That was his feeble excuse to check that Edward Snowden, the NSA leaker, wasn't there.

-Uh and the eventually the Bolivian president was allowed to take off again after it was determined that Edward Snowden was not on board.
+And eventually, the Bolivian president was allowed to take off again after it was determined that Edward Snowden was not on board.

-Uh the Bolivians are furious about this.
+The Bolivians are furious about this.

-Bolivia's ambassador to the United Nations, Sasha Laurenti said the orders came from the United States.
+Bolivia's ambassador to the United Nations, Sasha Laurenti, said, The orders came from the United States.

 They want to frighten me and intimidate me, but they won't scare me, President Morales said, before finally taking off to Spain's Canary Islands and on to Brazil and then home.